haotian2006/RluauRunnerV3/readme.md

 ROBLOX_API_KEY=Roblox_Api_Key
 TUNNEL_URL=ip
 ```
-`TUNNEL_URL` is the ip url that the bot should bind to.
+`TUNNEL_URL` is the ip url that the roblox session should request from.

 Run `commands.js` to register the commands with Discord.
 Run `Main.js` to start the bot.